tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 In this bulletproofs framework, a prover can build a constraint system in two steps:

-- Firstly, by committing to secret inputs and allocating high-level variables corresponding to the inputs.
+1. Committing to secret inputs and allocating high-level variables corresponding to the inputs.
-- Secondly, by selecting a suitable combination of multiplicative constraints and linear constraints, as well as requesting a random scalar in response to the high-level variables already committed [[3]].
+1. Selecting a suitable combination of multiplicative constraints and linear constraints, as well as requesting a random scalar in response to the high-level variables already committed [[3]].

-Reference
 In [[17]] an excellent outline of ZK proofs that use Bulletproofs is given:

 1. The prover commits to a value(s) that they want to prove knowledge of.
-2. The prover generates the proof by enforcing the constraints over the committed values and any additional public values.
+1. The prover generates the proof by enforcing the constraints over the committed values and any additional public values.
 The constraints might require the prover to commit to some additional variables.
-3. The Prover sends the verifier all the commitments made in step 1 and step 2 along with the proof from step 2.
+1. The Prover sends the verifier all the commitments made in step 1 and step 2 along with the proof from step 2.
-4. The verifier now verifies the proof by enforcing the same constraints over the commitments plus any public values.
+1. The verifier now verifies the proof by enforcing the same constraints over the commitments plus any public values.